 But by far, the most useful thing to look out for is certification from the North American Laminate Floor Association (or NALFA for short).
 NALFA apply a strict set of criteria to the laminates that they certify: laminates need to pass 10 quality control tests that are performed in an independent laboratory to check for numerous aspects including wear, water, light and stain resistance, static load, dimensional tolerance, surface bond and thickness swell.
 The NAFLA website has a wealth of information and includes an up-to-date list of the best brands and manufacturers that they have certified, see it here.

 Newest Laminate Flooring Design Trends

 As with everything interior related, the best laminate flooring manufacturers have kept up with all the latest design trends to ensure their products stay relevant to today’s market.
-For 2014/2015 the biggest trends are:
+The biggest trends are:

 Bigger planks – Not only are manufacturers seeing more interest in thicker planks, but in trying to replicate trends in real hardwood flooring they are now offering longer and wider planks too.

 High gloss finishes – Gloss on laminates used to mean dangerously slippery conditions, but new improved finishing processes means that you can now get high gloss finishes that are non-slip too.
 High gloss laminate flooring paired with refined minimalist interiors can offer a very chic high-end look, even on a budget.